zim-desktop-wiki/zim-desktop-wiki/windows/README-BUILD-win32.txt

 If the Zim application icon has changed, you must manually rebuild it before running the Windows build scripts.
 Otherwise skip this section.

-1. Using IcoFX (free software), import Zim's zim16.png, zim32.png, and zim48.png to a fresh ICO file.
+1. Using IcoFX (version 2.x, the old free version), import Zim's zim16.png, zim32.png, and zim48.png to a fresh ICO file.

 2. Using InkScape, convert zim48.svg to a temporary 256x256 PNG file and import that into the same ICO file as step 1.